reduxjs/reselect/README.md

 <b>Description</b>

-A convenience function for a common pattern that arises when using Reselect.
+A convenience function that simplifies returning an object made up of selector results.
-The selector passed to a `connect` decorator often just takes the values of its [input selectors] and maps them to keys in an object.

 <b>Parameters</b>